remotion-dev/remotion/packages/docs/docs/lambda/region-selection.md

 ---
-id: lambda-region-selection
+id: region-selection
 title: Region selection
 slug: /lambda/region-selection
 ---

-import {LambdaRegionList} from '../components/lambda/regions.tsx';
+import {LambdaRegionList} from '../../components/lambda/regions.tsx';

 Before starting with Remotion Lambda, you need to think about into which AWS region you are deploying your function and bucket.